9th Class Math Chapter Wise Short or Long Questions and MCQs Notes.

 Unit 3: Logarithms

-Introduction, Scientific Notation, EX# 3.1, Logarithm (Logarithm of Real Numbers, Common Logarithm, Characteristics and Mantissa), Using tables to find log of numbers, Concept of Anti-Logarithm and use of Anti-Log tables), EX# 3.2, Laws of Logarithms’ EX# 3.3, Application of Laws of Logarithms in Numerical Calculation, EX # 3.4, Review EX#3.
+Introduction, Scientific Notation, EX# 3.1, Logarithm (Logarithm of Real Numbers, Common Logarithm, Characteristics, and Mantissa), Using tables to find the log of numbers, Concept of Anti-Logarithm and use of Anti-Log tables), EX# 3.2, Laws of Logarithms’ EX# 3.3, Application of Laws of Logarithms in Numerical Calculation, EX # 3.4, Review EX#3.

 Unit 4: Algebraic Expressions and Algebraic Formulas